pypi/warehouse/docs/blog/posts/2024-12-11-ultralytics-attack-analysis.md

 From looking at the [Sigstore transparency logs](https://search.sigstore.dev/?logIndex=153589716) and the PyPI provenance attestations, it was clear that the first set of injected packages were published through the existing GitHub Actions workflow, not by an API token.
 This considerably reduced the scope of the attack: either the malicious code was inside the source repository or was injected during the build phase.
 Later investigation showed that the [attack targeted the GitHub Actions cache](https://blog.yossarian.net/2024/12/06/zizmor-ultralytics-injection#conclusions) which was used during the build phase.

 The second round of malicious releases came from the attacker using an unrevoked PyPI API token that was still available to the GitHub Actions workflow, potentially a hold-over from before the project adopted Trusted Publishing.
-This was detectable because there were no corresponding source repository activity or or PyPI publish attestations for the second round of releases.
+This was detectable because there were no corresponding source repository activity or PyPI publish attestations for the second round of releases.

 Once tools begin utilizing these publish attestations to record the “expected” provenance of software, this type of attack will be less effective as the lack of provenance information will be more apparent and verifiable at install time.